loggoo53/bevel/CONTRIBUTING.md

 ---
-**NOTE:** If you are a regular contributor , please make sure to take the latest pull from the develop branch everytime before making any pull request , main branch in case of a critical defect / bug .
+**NOTE:** If you are a regular contributor, please make sure to take the latest pull from the develop branch everytime before making any pull request, main branch in case of a critical defect / bug.

 ---